How much will my credit rating go up or down? That is a very common question. But it’s often tricky to answer!

 - A default is much worse, costing your score about 350 points.

 - A CCJ will lose you about 250 points.
-For most CCJs, there will already be a debt with a default on your record, so this hit is in addition to the harm caused by the default.
+(For many CCJs, there will already be a debt with a default on your record, in this case a CCJ then increases the harm to your credit record, but not by as much as 250 points.)

 It doesn’t matter how large the size of the problem debt is.
 A £25 mobile bill has the same effect as not being able to make the repayments on a loan of ten thousand pounds.